CEEMS API Server configuration skeleton

 path: /opt/slurm/bin

-The section cli also has environment_variables key to provide any environment variables while executing sacct command in a sub-process.
-This section takes key value as values:
+The cli section also has an environment_variables key to provide any environment variables while executing the sacct command in a sub-process.
+This section takes key-value pairs as values:

 clusters: